Lookout Mountain: Sunset Rock

-Located on the northwest side of Lookout Mountain, Sunset Rock is a popular trailhead and tourist stop.
+On the northwest side of Lookout Mountain, Sunset Rock is a popular trailhead and tourist stop.
 It is part of the Chickamauga and Chattanooga Military State Park, the largest and oldest Civil War national park.
 Once known as Point Lookout, Sunset Rock provides a view of the Tennessee River, Signal Mountain and Prentice Cooper State Forest.
 The 100-foot cliff and moderate temperatures invite heavy traffic for its many climbing routes, which were completed in 1960.
 Sunset Rock is mainly sandstone, making for easier routing and climbing.
 Route development continued through the 1960s and 1970s.
 In the 1980s, routers pushed the grades ever higher.
 Climbing here is especially popular in the autumn months due to cooler weather.

 Sunset Rock is attractive to Civil War enthusiasts due to its history; it has a Tennessee Historical Commission Marker at the head of the trail, describing its Civil War battle history.
 Confederate Generals Braxton Bragg and James Longstreet used Sunset Rock as a lookout in 1863 where they were able to track the movement of the Union troops as they entered Lookout Valley.
 It is claimed that, unknown to Longstreet, the Union troops could see him on Sunset Rock from the valley, where they were able to decipher the Confederate code, giving them the ability to anticipate the next moves of the Confederates.
 This resulted in the Battle of Wauhatchie, in which the Confederate army attempted to remove the Union forces from the river and block their supply lines.
-The attempt was unsuccessful; with the consequence that the Union forces were able to lay siege to Chattanooga.
+The attempt was unsuccessful; with the consequence that the Union forces were able to lift the siege of Chattanooga.